BYates1289/Hi-Lo-MS2/README.md

 <p>By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...</p>
 <ol>
     <li>Log in to GitHub and locate the GitHub Repository.</li>
-    <li>At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.</li>
+    <li>At the top of the Repository, just above the "Settings" Button on the menu, locate the "Fork" Button.</li>
     <li>You should now have a copy of the original repository in your GitHub account.</li>
 </ol>
 <h3 id="making-local-clone">Making a Local Clone</h3>